Ekedahl-Oort types of stable curves: Abstract

 \section{Abstract}

-We extend Moonen's definition of Ekedahl-Oort types of smooth curves and abelian varieties in terms of Hasse-Witt triples to all stable curves and semi-abelian varieties and show that it matches Ekedahl and van der Geer's definition of Ekedahl-Oort types of semi-abelian varieties.
-Using this intrinsic insight, we can compute the dimensions of certain Ekedahl-Oort loci of curves and generalize some previously known results about the dimensions of the $\prank$ and $a$-number loci of curves.
+We discuss an intrinsic definition of Ekedahl-Oort types for stable curves via Moonen's Hasse-Witt triples, previously used for smooth curves.
+We show that this leads to an equivalent definition to the classical one for the Ekedahl-Oort types of generalized Jacobians as semi-abelian varieties.
+This approach enables us to compute bounds on the dimensions of many new Ekedahl-Oort loci of curves and to generalize results on the dimensions of the $\prank$ and $a$-number loci.